gw-moore/inflation_dashboard/README.md

 # Inflation Dashboard

-Dashboard of American Inflation Data.
+Example dashboards of American Inflation Data.

+This project is exploration of different dashboarding tools in the Python ecosystem.

+The data used is the U.S. Consumer Price Index published by the Bureau of Labor Statistic.
+The data is sourced Federal Reserve Economic Data (FRED) API with the [pyfredapi](https://github.com/gw-moore/pyfredapi) package.

 ## Setup